This briefing provides statistics on migration and housing in the UK.

 More…

-- People born abroad had lower home ownership rates than the UK born (47% vs 70%), and were more likely to be in the private rental sector.
+- People born abroad had lower home ownership rates than the UK born (43% vs 67%).
+The foreign-born were more likely to be in the private rental sector, but had similar levels of participation in social housing.

 -